 The Tax Commissioners primarily hear appeals on 37 different tax types.
 With the assistance of administrative law judges and the appeals support staff, the Tax Commissioners hold hearings and issue orders or final rulings on the various appeals before them.
 In Fiscal Year 2017-2018, the Tax Commissioners received 2,133 appeals; a 3.85 % increase over FY 2016-2017 (2,054 appeals).
 Click here for a breakdown of the type of cases for fiscal year 2017-2018.
 To provide general guidance for taxpayers, the Tax Commissioners redact confidential information from orders involving statutory interpretation, substantive case law and new or complex issues and then post them on the Tax Commission website.
 In addition to hearing tax appeals, the Tax Commissioners promulgate administrative rules which help clarify tax law administration.

 By statute, the Tax Commissioners also manage several other functions.
 The Economic and Statistical Unit provides tax related data and analysis and produces economic reports.
 The Internal Audit Unit provides consistent review of agency functions.
 The Public Information Officer coordinates communication with media and other external organizations.
 In addition to their primary responsibilities, the Tax Commissioners function in official capacities such as serving on the Governor’s Cabinet and chairing the Farmland Assessment Advisory Committee.
 The Commission is active in the efforts of Governor Herbert and the Legislature in reviving Utah’s tax structure and tax reform.
 Other commitments include coordination with local governments and organizations as well as participating in national organizations.

 John L. Valentine

 Appointed and confirmed in September 2014.
 Graduated from Brigham Young University in accounting and economics.
 Obtained a Juris Doctorate degree from J. Reuben Clark Law School.
 A tax attorney with Howard, Lewis & Petersen, in Provo, Utah, and an adjunct Professor of Law in real property and tax at BYU Law School.
 Former member of the Utah House of Representatives and Utah Senate.
 Served as President of the Utah Senate.
-He is the immediate past chairman of the Multi-State Tax Commission and currently the second vice president of the Federation of Tax Administrators.
+He served two terms as the Chairman of the Multi-State Tax Commission and is the immediate Past President of the Federation of Tax Administrators.